Enqurance/CS5228_Project/README.md

 Original training and test data, preprocessed training and test data and prediction results from different models.

+The final train file after preprocessed is the train_preprocessed_impute.csv upgraded from the train_preprocessed.csv by applying IterativeImputer of sklearn.impute.

+The final text file after preprocessed is the test_preprocessed.csv.

+The different /*result.csv are prediction results from different models.
+The final best kaggle scores are from the xgb_result_best.csv.

 `EDA/EDA.ipynb`

 Jupiter notebook containing the steps for EDA.

 `images/*`

-Images used by the jupiter notebooks in this repositry or the final report.
+Images used by the jupiter notebooks in this repository or the final report.

 `util/DataMining.py`